 The Company's performance obligations are typically satisfied over time and revenue is generally recognized using a cost-based input method.
-Fixed-price contracts are typically billed to the customer using milestone or fixed monthly payments, while cost-reimbursable-plus-fee and time-and-material contracts are typically billed to the customer at periodic intervals (e.g. monthly or weekly) as indicated by the terms of the contract.
+Fixedprice contracts are typically billed to the customer using milestone or fixed monthly payments, while cost-reimbursable-plus-fee and time-and-material contracts are typically billed to the customer at periodic intervals (e.g. monthly or weekly) as indicated by the terms of the contract.
 Disparities between the timing of revenue recognition and customer billings and cash collections results in net contract assets or liabilities being recognized at the end of each reporting period.
 Contract assets primarily consist of unbilled receivables typically resulting from revenue recognized exceeding the amount billed to the customer and right to payment is not just subject to the passage of time.
 Contract liabilities primarily consist of advance payments, billings in excess of costs incurred and deferred revenue.
 Contract assets and liabilities are reported on a net contract basis at the end of each reporting period.
 The Company maintains an allowance for doubtful accounts to provide for an estimate of uncollected receivables.
-Refer to Note 5 for more information on receivables recognized from contracts accounted for under Topic 606.
+Refer to Note 5 for more information on receivables recognized from contracts accounted for under Accounting Standards Codification (ASC) No. 606, Revenue from Contracts with Customers (Topic 606).